Spectral estimation for detecting low-dimensional structure in networks using arbitrary null models: Results

 Throughout this paper we estimate the upper bound of the eigenvalue spectrum predicted by the null model; but we could equally well estimate the lower bound, and check if the data network at hand has eigenvalues that fall below this lower bound.
 Real networks with eigenvalues of $\mathbf{C}$ below the lower bound indicate $k$-partite structure \cite{Newman2006a}.
 In the simplest case, one eigenvalue below the lower bound is evidence of bipartite structure ($k=2$), with two groups of nodes that have more connections between the groups and fewer within each group than predicted by the null model.

 When we use the sparse WCM to estimate the predicted lower bound of the real networks here, we find seven have eigenvalues below that lower bound.
 All but one of those networks have just one eigenvalue, and so are bipartite (third column in Fig \ref{fig:realdata}b).
-Applying node rejection to the corresponding eigenvector rejects a considerable proportion of nodes (Supplementary Information), indicating that the $k$-partite structure is embedded within the network; we show examples in the Supplementary Information.
-Thus, \edit{spectral estimation} using the lower bound can reveal hidden $k$-partite structure in larger networks.
+Applying node rejection to the corresponding eigenvector rejects a considerable proportion of nodes, indicating that the $k$-partite structure is embedded within the network; we show examples in section 2 of the S1 Appendix.
+Thus, spectral estimation using the lower bound can reveal hidden $k$-partite structure in larger networks.